PHP-DI/PHP-DI/doc/container.md

 It will use the parameters provided for the constructor, and the missing parameters will be resolved from the container.

-It is very useful to create objects that do not belong *inside* the container (i.e. that are not services), but that may have dependencies.
+It is useful to create objects that do not belong *inside* the container (i.e. that are not services, or that are not [**stateless**](https://igor.io/2013/03/31/stateless-services.html)), but that have dependencies.
 It is also useful if you want to override some parameters in the constructor.
-For example controllers, models, …

-If you need to use the `make()` method inside a service, or a controller, or whatever, it is recommended you type-hint against `FactoryInterface`.
+If you need to use the `make()` method inside a service, or a controller, or whatever, it is recommended that you type-hint against `FactoryInterface`.
 That avoids coupling your code to the container.
 `DI\FactoryInterface` is automatically bound to `DI\Container` so you can inject it without any configuration.

 ## call()